 - Place a large skillet over medium high heat.
 Drizzle with vegetable oil.

-- Once hot, add half the thinly sliced onion and cook, stirring often, until softened and golden, about 5 minutes.
+- Once hot, add the onion and cook, stirring often, until softened and golden, about 5 minutes.

-- Add half of the thinly sliced beef in a single layer.
-Cook for about 2 minutes before seasoning with salt, pepper, and garlic powder.
+- Add the thinly sliced beef in a single layer.
+Cook for about 2 minutes before seasoning with the salt and pepper.
 Continue to flip and cook until browned on all sides, using a spatula to cut the slices of meat into pieces.

 Jenn peas and crayons